-Having just returned from Technology for Marketing and Advertising show (TFM&A) this week; one of the main things that struck me from speaking to marketers was how under confident people feel about the SEO industry at the moment.
+Having just returned from Technology for Marketing and Advertising show this week; one of the main things that struck me from speaking to marketers was how under confident people feel about the SEO industry at the moment.

 Many of the people we spoke with had been stung by their existing agency relationship (either because of a lack of transparency into their methodologies or because they had massively under-performed against what they had originally promised).
 Others simply could not work out how to differentiate between the agencies.
 All agencies seemed to make the same claims about their SEO practices, so who do you pick?